apache/cloudstack-documentation/source/installguide/building_from_source.rst

 .. parsed-literal::

-   $ sudo apt-get install dpkg-dev
+   $ sudo apt-get install dpkg-dev apt-utils

 The next step is to copy the DEBs to the directory where they can be served over HTTP.
 We'll use ``/var/www/cloudstack/repo`` in the